Our 42-hour vacation itineraries are tailored to your interests—from arts-and-culture escapes to outdoor adventures.More

 At the foot of the Blue Mountains amid waving wheat fields and cattle ranches, Pendleton is a quintessential Western town with a rip-snorting history.
 It was originally acquired in a swap for a couple of horses, and the town's history of wild behavior was evident from the first city ordinance, which outlawed public drunkenness, fights, and shooting off one's guns within the city limits.
 But Pendleton

-is also the land of the Umatilla Tribe—the herds of wild horses that once thundered across this rolling landscape were at the center of the area's early Native American culture.
+is also the land of the Umatilla Tribe—the herds of wild horses that once thundered across this rolling landscape were at the center of the area's early Native American culture (today the tribe operates the shimmering and modern Wildhorse Resort & Casino).
 Later Pendleton became an important pioneer junction and home to a sizable Chinese community.
-Today's cityscape still carries the vestiges of yesteryear, with many of its century-old homes still standing, from simple farmhouses to stately Queen Annes.
+The current cityscape still carries the vestiges of yesteryear, with many of its century-old homes still standing, from simple farmhouses to stately Queen Anne Victorians.

-During the 1860s gold rush, Baker City was the hub.
-The Big Apple, or rather, the Big Nugget.
-Many smaller towns dried up after the gold rush...
+During the 1860s gold rush, Baker City was the hub of the action.
+Many smaller towns dried up after the gold rush, but Baker City transformed...

 Named after poet Robert Burns, this town was the unofficial capital of the 19th-century cattle empires that staked claims to these southeastern...